How to Tear Down a Shed

-Sheds aren’t made to last forever, and eventually you have to knock them down.
-Whether it’s getting too small for your storage needs or completely falling apart, tearing down a shed is not a difficult task—provided you follow the proper steps and precautions.
-While there are some variations between tearing down wooden and metal sheds, our seven-step guide will go over the best way to demolish it so you can get the job done right.
+Sheds aren’t built to last forever, and eventually you have to knock them down.
+Whether it’s getting too small for your storage needs or becoming an embarrassing eyesore, shed removal is an inevitable project (but not a difficult one).
+Don't stress about the differences in dissembling a wooden shed vs. a metal shed.
+Our step-by-step guide will go over the best way to demolish both types.

 Each city has different ordinances in place, but a permit is commonly required when a structure is being built, changed or demolished.
 Prior to tearing down your shed, it’s a good idea to reach out to your city government to see if a permit is needed.

-For the most part, you won’t need any heavy-duty or special tools to knock down a shed — unless you want to use them.
-The bulk of the tools needed are things that come in your standard tool kit.
+You won’t necessarily need any heavy-duty or special tools to knock down a shed (unless you want to use them).
+The bulk of the tools needed are things that come in your standard tool kit:

 An empty shed makes tearing it down much easier.
-That doesn’t mean you have to throw everything out, but you do need to get it out of the way.
-For anything that you would like to keep, make sure it’s stored somewhere safe to avoid damage as you start your shed demolition.
+That doesn’t mean you have to throw everything out, but you do need to move it out of the way.
+Make sure that anything you'd like to keep is stored somewhere safe to avoid damage as you start your shed demolition.

 This is also a great time to sort through unneeded or broken items.
-Three piles should do — donate/recycle, hazardous disposal and throw away.
+Three piles should do:

 Certain things in your shed that you may want to get rid of, such as propane tanks and pesticides, are considered household hazardous waste.
 These items are prohibited in landfills and need to be disposed of separately.
 Check with your city government to see when they have a hazardous waste collection event.